stickies-v/bitcoin-devwiki/Wallet-Class-Structure-Changes.md

 ## The "box"

-Within every `CWallet`, there will be one or more boxes, also called `ScriptPubKeyManager`. `ScriptPubKeyManager` will extend the `SigningProvider` interface and thus be able to be passed into `ProduceSignature` in order to sign transactions.
+Within every `CWallet`, there will be one or more boxes, also called `ScriptPubKeyManager`. `ScriptPubKeyManager` will provide a `GetSigningProvider()` function which will return the `SigningProvider` for a given script to be used during signing.
 There will be additional functions added to it that allow for address fetching (e.g. `GetNewAddress()`).
 Each `ScriptPubKeyManager` will also have it's own `IsMine()` function to determine whether a `CTxOut` belongs to that `ScriptPubKeyManager` (and thus the wallet itself).
 Each `ScriptPubKeyManager` maintains which address type(s) (legacy/bech32/p2sh-wrapped) it can return and will respond accordingly to `GetNewAddress()` calls.

 ## `CWallet` changes